 Having documented in some detail the changing patterns of labor productivity, labor input, and wages, we turn to possible explanations.
-More specifically, and as anticipated in the introduction, we explore the hypothesis that all three observed changes documented above may have, at least partly, been caused by the same institutional change: increasing flexibility of the labor market, modelled as a decline in search frictions.
+More specifically, and as anticipated in the introduction, we explore the hypothesis that all three observed changes documented above may have, at least partly, been caused by the same institutional change: increasing flexibility of the labor market.